Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 const header = (
   <header>
     <h1>Welcome to 30 Days Of React</h1>
-    <h1>Getting Started React</h1>
+    <h2>Getting Started React</h2>
-    <h2>JavaScript Library</h2>
+    <h3>JavaScript Library</h3>
     <p>Asabeneh Yetayeh</p>
     <small>Oct 2, 2020</small>
   </header>
 )
 ```

-As you can see the header element is a parent element for all the inner HTML elements and JSX must be wrapped by an outer parent element.
-Without the header HTML element or other parent HTML element the above JSX is invalid.
+As you can see the _header_ element is a parent element for all the inner HTML elements and JSX must be wrapped by an outer parent element.
+Without the _header_ HTML element or other parent HTML element the above JSX is invalid.

 #### Commenting JSX element